curiousest/predict-AQI/report.md

 The predictions seem reasonable.
 Note that the predictions from further in the past are closer to the recent average than predictions from the near past.
 This is another positive indication that the predictor is making reasonable predictions.

 Since the model seemed reasonable, it was more valuable to move onto further hypotheses.
 Again, this wasn't a rigorous validation of the hypothesis, especially because it wasn't comparing the model to the baseline model.

+Complications faced at this step were:

+* Visualizing predictions - for any one point in time (on the time (x) axis), a single model makes 24 predictions for future time values.
+It's difficult to visualize the predictions for a single model on one graph and very difficult to compare predictions of different models.
+* Preprocessing data to get `n hours in the past AQI` and `m hours in the future AQI` on one single dataframe row for every row - pandas isn't really designed to perform inter-row operations, understandably.

 #### Hypothesis 3